-The Song.
-It sticks in my head, and it is a frequent companion on my travels between the Tidewater of Virginia and the Georgia Low Country.
+The song When You Say Nothing At All sticks in my head, and it is a frequent companion on my travels between the Tidewater of Virginia and the Georgia Low Country.
 In fact, I have more than one version of it.
 One that gets played on the southern journey and one that plays on the torture playlist for the trip north.
-See, I am spilling details of which even she is not aware.
+I am revealing details of which I am not sure She is aware.

 My Brooklyn accent betrayed me immediately.
 She turned her head deliberately in my direction as if tuning in a radio frequency.
 She was 13, I was 12.
 She had also made the Brooklyn to the Poconos transition, albeit a few years earlier.
 I think she may have been the only one in the room to understand me as I mumbled through the self-interrogation.